apostrophecms/docs/docs/guide/modules.md

 };
 ```

+Even if a module does not include an `extend` setting, it will extend `@apostrophecms/module`, which provides useful features such as template rendering and API routes support.

-More than that, it means you can customize that core piece type module (`@apostrophecms/piece-type`) in your project.
-Configuring the piece type module will apply changes to every piece type in Apostrophe core as well as piece types you've created yourself.
+Additionally, the inheritance system allows us to customize a core piece type module (e.g., `@apostrophecms/piece-type`) in a project and see those changes in all modules that extend it.
+That includes every module that extends it in Apostrophe core as well.

+## Configuring core and installed modules

 Configuring a core or installed module is as simple as creating an `index.js` file for the module in your project.
 For example, we might want to log the title of every piece when it is published.
 We would then create the file: